alerion921/WinTool-for-Win11/README.md

 iwr -useb  https://raw.githubusercontent.com/alerion921/WinTool-for-Win11/main/WinTool.ps1 | iex
 ```

-Features:
-Essential Tweaks - Just provides a better look over all and removes some of the BS that was introduced with Windows 11 (Recommended!!!)

-Undo Essential Tweaks - Well it does what it says it does :)

-Gaming Tweaks - This function i run on my gaming PC to make sure i have the lowest latency and highest responsiveness for a smoother over all gaming experience.

-Patch Security - Could be used on a server enviroment since it blocks out all scripting and known security issues, this one also works great for unsupported Operative Systems like Windows 7 or Windows XP (Not recommended for the average user!)

-Remove OneDrive - Don't worry you can get it back by pressing the button bellow if you want to.
-(Recommended!)

-Restore OneDrive - Ooof, please use Dropbox instead.

-Remove Microsoft Edge - This is experimental and i would just not use it right now since it comes back regardless, might get fixed at some point :)

-Error Scanner - Uses features already in Windows command line like DISM.exe or SFC to repair errors in your operative system (Rebooting to Safe Mode is recommended if you want to use this)

-ChangeDNS - Bringing a more dynamic Domain Name System to you, i recommend picking Cloudflare since its the fastest one in my experience but Google's is also good!

-Reset Network - Flushes and Resets all IP's and DNS'es.
-Very usefull if you get the Localhost "virus", that is why it's included here.

-Force NO/NB Language - Had some issues where Windows would automaticly set the Keyboard Language to English based on the application i was using and found it annoying so i made a tiny script to Brute Force it to become Norwegian at all times :D

-Set Time to UTC - Very usefull after replacing a BIOS Battery/Clearing CMOS or if you just want to Dualboot Windows with OSX or Linux and can't get the time zone to synchronize properly.

-Classic Menus - Gives easy access to needed menus for people that want that!

-Windows Update - Default settings = Restore Settings if other options was used before.
-The Security update is if you only want that and not the large packets Windows Update sometimes push or any extra.
-Windows Update reset deletes all previously downloaded updates and restarts all services and clears all registry entries that are associated with it.

-Remove MS Store Apps - Highly recommended as it removes a ton of bloatware pre installed with all Windows 10/11 systems.
-It's magic!

-Reinstall MS Store Apps - Reinstalls apps like Teams and OneDrive but does not bring back the bloatware that was pre installed, you will have to install that back yourself if you want it.

-Ultimate Cleaning - A good script to delete all hidden and visible temp files for known applications without destorying any personal documents or anything like that.
-(This tool provides a restore point if you are in doubt about doing this, so you are safe anyways!)

-Dark Mode - Easy access to enable system wide dark mode

-Light Mode - Does the same as the above but with light mode instead.

-Install apps---

-Added a couple of my favorite apps for easy access to this list, Spotify setup is downloaded to Desktop and DS4 + Bakkesmod are downloaded to C:/Users/[YOURUSERNAME]/documents/ for storage and since they would require user interactions anways.

-Update apps---

-Utillity that uses Chocolatey to update all apps that you have installed now or before that are supported by Chocolatey.

-Reset button just resets the checkboxes if you want to start over.

-Enjoy! :) Feel free to make changes!
+After running for the first time, you can press the button to make a shortcut on your desktop for easy access!

+---

+✨ Features

+🔧 Essential Tweaks

+Enhances Windows 11's overall appearance and removes unnecessary clutter.
+(Highly Recommended!)

+🛑 Undo Essential Tweaks

+Reverts all changes made by the Essential Tweaks feature.

+🎮 Gaming Tweaks

+Optimizes your system for minimal latency and maximum responsiveness for a smoother gaming experience.

+🔒 Patch Security

+Secures your system by blocking scripting and known vulnerabilities.
+Ideal for servers or unsupported OS (e.g., Windows 7, XP).
+(Not recommended for casual users.)

+☁️ Remove OneDrive

+Quickly remove OneDrive.
+(Recommended)
+Don't worry—it's reversible!

+♻️ Restore OneDrive

+Brings back OneDrive (though Dropbox is a better option).

+🧪 Remove Microsoft Edge

+Experimental feature to remove Edge.
+(Currently not reliable, as Edge reinstalls itself.)

+🛠️ Error Scanner

+Utilizes Windows tools like DISM.exe and SFC to repair OS errors.
+(Reboot to Safe Mode for best results.)

+🌐 Change DNS

+Switch to faster, more reliable DNS servers.
+Recommended: Cloudflare (fastest) or Google.

+🌍 Reset Network

+Flushes and resets all IP and DNS configurations.
+(Great for resolving "localhost virus" issues.)

+📝 Force NO/NB Language

+Ensures your keyboard language stays Norwegian, no matter the application.
+(Handy for Norwegian users!)

+🕒 Set Time to UTC

+Syncs your system clock to UTC.
+Useful after BIOS/CMOS resets or dual-booting with Linux/OSX.

+📂 Classic Menus

+Quick access to classic menus for advanced users.

+🔄 Windows Update Tools

+Restore Default: Resets update settings to default.

+Security Only: Installs essential security patches without additional updates.

+Reset Updates: Deletes downloaded updates and resets associated services and registry entries.

+🗑️ Remove MS Store Apps

+Strips pre-installed bloatware from Windows 10/11.
+(Highly Recommended!)

+🔄 Reinstall MS Store Apps

+Reinstalls essential apps like Teams and OneDrive—without the pre-installed bloatware.

+🧹 Ultimate Cleaning

+Cleans hidden/visible temp files without touching personal documents.
+Includes a restore point for added safety.

+🌑 Dark Mode

+Enables system-wide dark mode.

+🌕 Light Mode

+Switches back to light mode.

+---

+📦 Install Apps

+Easily install useful apps like Spotify, DS4, and Bakkesmod.
+(Locations: Spotify on Desktop, others in C:/Users/[YOURUSERNAME]/Documents/.)

+---

+🔄 Update Apps

+Uses Winget to update all installed apps supported by it.

+---

+🔄 Reset Checkboxes

+Resets selections to start fresh.

+---

+Enjoy customizing your Windows 11 experience! 🌟
+Feel free to fork or adapt the script to your needs.